 Self-service adoption.
 The portal and Freddy AI self-service are more intuitive for non-technical users.
 For teams where high self-service adoption matters, Freshservice’s UX is a real advantage.

 Asset management.
-Native discovery, Intune/Jamf/Azure AD integration and CI relationships are more mature out of the box than JSM at comparable tiers.
+Native discovery, Intune, Jamf and Azure AD integration, and CI relationships are more mature out of the box than JSM at comparable tiers.

 Where JSM Wins